gatling/gatling/src/docs/content/guides/passing-parameters/index.md

 npx gatling run users=500 ramp=3600
 ```

-You can resolve these options directly in your code with the `getOption` function:
+You can resolve these options directly in your code with the `getParameter` function:

 {{< include-code "injection-from-options" js >}}